Understanding Hidden Inflammation: What You Need to Know

 Local Inflammation vs. Systemic Inflammation

-Markers like CRP reflect systemic inflammation — the kind created when the liver is signaled by inflammatory cytokines in the bloodstream.
+Markers like CRP reflect systemic inflammation.
+This type of inflammation is created when the liver is signaled by inflammatory cytokines in the bloodstream.

 However, histamine-driven inflammation and nervous-system-based inflammation are often localized.
-This means the inflammatory activity may be happening in the gut lining, skin, nerves, and brain—even if the bloodstream does not show it.
+The inflammatory activity may be happening in the gut lining, skin, nerves, and brain—even if the bloodstream does not show it.

 The Mast Cell and Microglia Loop